Index

 Common Documentation Styles in Pharmacy Practice

 Pharmacists use various formats for clinical documentation.
-Each format serves specific purposes in documenting patient care, interventions, and outcomes.
-Below are some of the most commonly used documentation styles in pharmacy practice:
+Each format serves specific purposes in different contexts, ensuring comprehensive records are kept for every patient.
+Some of the most common styles include:

 SOAP Notes Pharmacy